dougeby/IntuneDocs/intune/compliance-policy-monitor.md

 - full scan
 - other agent states requiring intervention

-In certain cases, remote remediation actions can be taken such as triggering a signature update.
-The report also indicates the number of PCs reporting as **Clean**.

 A drill-in report for each status category lists the individual PCs that need attention, and the PCs that report as **Clean**.